 Through study of school law and educational leadership practices and responsibilities, Sue understands how school leaders need to facilitate IEPs in their schools successfully.

 Sue is also the prior CEO of Learning for Life in NY, NY.
-She helped Prek and Kindergarten students on the private school admission tests by creating engaging games and activities that made learning playful and fun.
+She helped Pre -K and Kindergarten students excel on private school admission tests by creating engaging games and activities that made learning playful and fun.

 Sue will support you through the IEP or 504 process from start to finish.